 Until your health coverage begins you should maintain your coverage with your previous health plan or, in the case of international students, you will be signed up for one of the following StudentGuard Plus International Student Insurance Plans once your send a flight plan.

-Accident insurance is provided for all full-time students while attending or participating at any Providence sponsored activity approved by and/or supervised by the University College or Seminary such as Athletic and other student events.
-This includes travel to and from such activities.
+Accident insurance is provided for all students while attending or participating at any Providence sponsored activity approved by and/or supervised by the University College or Seminary, such as Athletic and other student events, which includes travel to and from such activities.

 Guard.me for Families

 Students bringing families with them to Canada will be required to obtain insurance for all of their family members.
 Children of international students cannot attend Canadian schools without Health Insurance.
 There is a discount for families after 4 members are signed up.